APorkolab/Astropa/README.md

 The CI pipeline consists of two jobs:
 -   `build-backend`: Builds the Spring Boot application.
 -   `build-frontend`: Builds the Angular application.

-**Note:** The test execution steps are currently disabled in the CI pipeline due to an environment issue.